There are a total of 268 APs across the district.

 Vacaville Center (Internal and External)

-As the campus completes the Measure G bond program, wireless access will be enabled in most locations.
+As the campus completes the Measure Q bond program, wireless coverage will be increased in phases.

-As resources permit, we may be able to make wireless access available in other parts of the campus prior to Measure G work.
+As resources permit, we may be able to make wireless access available in other parts of the campus prior to Measure Q work.
 Any new locations will be announced as they come online.

 First, you must make sure that the wireless capabilities of your computer are enabled.
 Every computer is different but typically there is a network control panel item that includes wireless configuration.
 Many computers also provide keyboard shortcuts.
 For example, Dell Latitude D610 notebooks will turn wireless off and on using the Function Key and F2 combination.

-In Windows XP, your computer will alert you that it has found wireless networks that you can connect to.
+Once your wireless is enabled, your computer will alert you that it has found wireless networks that you can connect to.
 If you click on that message or if you right-click on the wireless icon you will get a list of available networks or have the option of viewing available networks.
-Double click on the network called PUBLIC.
+Select the network called PUBLIC.
 This is the name of the wireless network that can be accessed by anyone.

 Do not connect to any other networks or connections!
 You will not know what you are connecting to and there may be risks connecting to unauthorized networks.

-You will see the following message when you try to connect to PUBLIC
+You may see a message when you try to connect to PUBLIC

 You see this message because the network is not "encrypted".
 Encrypted means that the data is scrambled and could not be read if someone tried to eavesdrop on the network.
 Encrypting the data would require establishing and giving out passwords.
 Instead, the network is open for anyone to use.